closeup of medieval handwritten manuscript

 You’ll notice this is a short list.
 That’s right: if you want to know whether your book is “good,” don’t ask the proofread, because it won’t tell you.

-Proofreading is the last step in the review process before the work goes to print or is digitally published.
+Proofreading is the last editorial step before the work is published.
 The proofreader doesn’t need to check with the author about any changes, because they are factual.
 An edit, on the other hand, always considers the author’s input.

 What a proofread does NOT do

 Proofreading cares about errors.
-It does not care if you are Emily Dickinson or Leo Tolstoy.
+It does not care if you are Emily Dickinson, Anthony Doerr, or Margaret Atwood.

 Proofreading does not deal with your content, whether it’s logically organized, cohesive, or interesting to read.
 Proofreading cares not whether the work is repetitious or filled with jargon and inconsistencies.
 Proofreading has no interest in whether you’ve produced the world’s most beautiful representation of written language.